 In the middle of my junior year, our uncle was able to make arrangements for us to move from North Carolina to Maryland where we lived a short time with our grandmother, changing schools yet again.
 She felt she was too old to take care of two teenage girls, and in the summer before my senior year, my uncle again stepped in and made arrangements for us to move in with his in-laws (my aunt’s brother and sister-in-law) who happened to be foster parents in the Pennsylvania system at the time.
 We didn’t know them, but they took us in and we have been part of their family ever since.

 We were among the fortunate ones.
-Too many youth in foster care do not have the support that we had and they struggle tremendously with the transition to adulthood, and that is why I started Aging Out Institute (AOI) in 2010.
-I wanted to give back, and I decided to do so by tapping into my computer and project management skills, creating a way online to connect foster youth across the country with resources that can help them prepare for aging out and that will support them after they age out.
-As you can see above, I remain an optimist and I have big plans for AOI.
-I look forward to continuing this work over the years by building out AOI’s capacity to serve foster youth and the dedicated professionals who work with them.
+Too many youth in foster care do not have the support that we had and they struggle tremendously with the transition to adulthood, and that is why I started Aging Out Institute.
+I wanted to give back, and I decided to do so by tapping into my computer, project management, and instructional design skills, creating a way online to connect foster care professionals across the country with resources and strategies that can help youth prepare for aging out and that will support them after they age out.
+As you can see above, I remain an optimist and I have big plans for AOI (and there are even more ideas that I have not yet listed here).
+I look forward to continuing this work over the years by building out AOI’s capacity to impact the outcomes for youth who must age out of care.

 Lynn Tonini, M.Ed., CPLP